• Skip to primary navigation

 Cinnamon Apples cooked in a cast iron skillet using a wooden spoon.

-• they are full of warm spices that make you feel all cozy inside.
+• Warm Spices – They are full of all the spices that make you feel cozy inside.

-• are made in just 30 minutes in one pan.
+• Quick – Ready in just 30 minutes in one pan.

-• they are delicious spooned over waffles or pancakes for breakfast or brunch!
+• Versatile – They are delicious spooned-over waffles or pancakes for breakfast or brunch!

 Do The Apples Need To Be Peeled?